 Testing your hearing

-Next, the patient and hearing aid specialist will go to the sound booth to begin the hearing test.
+Next, the patient and hearing aid specialist will go to the certified testing room to begin the hearing test.
 The hearing test generally consists of a couple different parts, including:

 - Air conduction test: During an air conduction test, sounds at different levels are presented to you and you must indicate when the sound is heard.
 This test is given through headphone or earbuds.